 Recently I was invited by my old secondary school to come and give a talk.
 They’d noticed a reduction in the number of students taking part in musical events, so my pep talk was designed to enthuse the students with the idea of learning music.
 I decided to give them a list of as many of the benefits that music confers as I could think of.
 And it turned out to be quite a long list!
 Let me know if I have missed anything out.

 3. Social Skills.
-Once you play an instrument or sing it won’t be long before you’re invited to collaborate with others.
-Now all your social skills will be needed as you negotiate ways of working together, sometimes giving way to others, sometimes taking control.
+Once you play an instrument or sing, it won’t be long before you’re invited to collaborate with others.
+Now all your social skills will come in to play as you negotiate ways of working in a group, sometimes giving way to others, sometimes taking control.
 You get to know people on a deep level when you work on a performance together.
 In fact for many bands it’s all too much and ends in acrimonious dispute – Oasis and Guns N Roses spring to mind.